About multilingual and bilingual children

 Decide what bilingualism suits your child and your family situation.
 Do you like to have your children just understand the family language or enable them to speak, read and/or write it as well?
 Only when the child grows into an adult, who is fully functional in the family language, he/she might be able to teach it to his/her own children.

-If you speak in a language other than English, stick to it!
+If you speak your heritage language, stick to it!
 Be persistent, perseverant and patient.

 Lots of Encouragement